wlads/reefpoints/source/posts/2014-05-04-stop-using-ember-appkit-rails.md

 and Rails files mixed into the same directories created more problems than it solved.

-So, this week I will be focusing on how we are building Ember apps backed with Rails at DockYard.
+This week I will be focusing on how we are building Ember apps backed with Rails at DockYard.
 Part of that will be in-line with what fellow DockYarder [Dan McClain presented at Boston Ember last month](https://www.youtube.com/watch?v=ceFNLdswFxs&t=1h8m20s).

-So for eak-rails users, we have not abandoned you.
+For eak-rails users, we have not abandoned you.
 Anybody refusing to migrate we'll continue any **critical** bug fixes but no new features.
 We actually sunset the gem about 2 months ago.